-The Musumeci Greco Museum is a small “house museum” in Via del Seminario in central Rome.
+The Musumeci Greco Museum is a small “house museum” in the Via del Seminario in central Rome.
 The collection consists of a large number of weapons.
 The oldest date from the 15th, the most recent from the 20th century.

 Musumeci Greco Museum Rome